bazelbuild/proposals/designs/2021-06-15-improving-native.existing_rules.md

 target to its insertion order in `Package.Builder`, to ensure that subscripting the view by target name cannot access targets that were not in existence when the view was created.
-(If this map turns out to measurably increase memory usage, we can create it lazily so that packages that never call `existing_rule/s` don’t pay this cost.)
+(If this map turns out to measurably increase memory usage, we can create and grow it lazily so that packages that never call `existing_rules()` don’t pay this cost.)

-Note that under this proposal, `existing_rules()[name]` would be about as efficient as `existing_rule(name)`, meaning that the former, commonly-seen usage would no longer be a performance antipattern.
+Note that under this proposal, `existing_rules()[name]` would be about as efficient as `existing_rule(name)` (modulo the cost of the target creation order map if it’s created lazily), meaning that the former, commonly-seen usage would no longer be a performance antipattern.
 Calling `existing_rules()` by itself would not incur quadratic complexity in either time or space.
 That could only happen if the user looped over the result or made an explicit copy, respectively.

 # Backward compatibility